Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.6.8.
 Estimating Price Evolution

 The price of the CryptoCommodity is formed in the exchanges.
-The price evolution of the CryptoCommodity is determined by the relationship between
+The price evolution of the CryptoCommodity is determined by the relationship between Supply at Exchanges and Token Demand.

 <br/>
 <LineEstimatePriceEvolutionChart/>